Are We Witnessing the Rise of the Nano-influencer?

 Nano Influencers

-While the popularity of influencer marketing as an authentic way to advertise products is well-documented, after all a review from a real person is likely to hold more credibility among an audience; rightfully, restaurants are looking at influencer ‘relationships’ with increased scrutiny.
+While the popularity of influencer marketing as an authentic way to advertise products is well-documented, after all, a review from a real person is likely to hold more credibility among an audience, restaurants are rightfully scrutinising influencer ‘relationships’ more closely.

-Are they in actual fact generating a worthwhile return on investment?
+Are they actually generating a worthwhile return on investment?
 Are they genuinely perceived as credible by customers?

-Influencers are certainly not going anywhere in 2020, but the rise of fake influencers and the decreased emphasis on ‘likes’ as an engagement metric, is a surefire signal that influencers and bloggers will increasingly need to be able to back up their price tag, or demonstrate their worth with data.
+Influencers are certainly not going anywhere in 2024, but the rise of fake influencers and the decreased emphasis on ‘likes’ as an engagement metric is a surefire signal that influencers and bloggers will increasingly need to back up their price tag or demonstrate their worth with data.

 As a restaurant, if you are looking to go down this path, developing a strategy is vital.